gabrieltorresgamez/gabocutter/docs/features/pytest.md

-# Unittesting with Pytest
+# Unittests with Pytest

-[pytest](https://docs.pytest.org/en/7.1.x/) is automatically added to the environment.
-There will be a template unittest in the `tests` directory upon creation of the project, which can be run with
+[pytest](https://docs.pytest.org/en/7.1.x/) is automatically included in the environment.
+A template test file will be created in the `tests` directory when the project is generated.

+To run the tests, simply use the following command:

 ```bash
 make test